Museum of Maritime Pets

 During her time in the UK, Sullivan visited colleagues at various maritime museums and ports of call.
 Buster, the history dog from Plymouth University, and Hatch from the Mary Rose Museum in Portsmouth were just two of many furry and human friends she met up with.

 The museum's dory, "Noah's Barque" found a new home in 2019.
-She performed very well on the water, but the boat was too unstable to use for pet demonstrations and educational events.
-We are on the hunt for a boat with a flatter bottom and more deck room, in order to provide stability and greater safety during in-water demonstrations.
+She performed very well on the water, but was too unstable to use for pet demonstrations and educational events.

 Potuguese Water Dog